stepmuel/mapminer/README.md

 The project was developed as part of a [master's thesis](http://heapcraft.net/?p=research) to explore data and create visualizations.
 Many features are undocumented and not exposed to the user.
 Most of them can be found in comments inside the source code.

+MapMiner uses [WorkerQueue](https://github.com/stepmuel/WorkerQueue) for processing large amounts of data in a background thread without blocking the UI.

 ![MapMiner Screenshot](https://heapcraft.net/mapminer/screenshot.png)

 ## Data Format